Kriss66684/Datamatics_WeatherForecasting_POC/README.md

 If any TESTNG Error :
 ==========================
-TestNG by default disables loading DTD from unsecure Urls
+While execution TestNG.xml, if you encounter this error:TestNG by default disables loading DTD from unsecure Urls

+Please proceed with the following steps.

 FIX: